dnknth/ldap-ui/README.md

 * [uv](https://docs.astral.sh/uv/)
 * [GNU make](https://www.gnu.org/software/make/)

-`ldap-ui` consists of a Vue frontend and a Python backend that roughly translates a subset of the LDAP protocol to a stateless ReST API.
+`ldap-ui` consists of a Vue frontend and a Python backend that translates a subset of the LDAP protocol to a stateless ReST API.

 `pnpm build` assembles the frontend in `backend/ldap_ui/statics`.

 Review the configuration in [settings.py](settings.py).
-It is short and mostly self-explaining (also see notes below).
+It is short and mostly self-explanatory (also see notes below).
 Most settings can (and should) be overridden by environment variables or settings in a `.env` file; see [env.demo](env.demo) or [env.example](env.example).

 The backend can be run locally with `make`, which will also install dependencies and build the frontend if needed.